Drykiller1/Password-Manager/README.md

 # Password-Manager
-save password to sites you signed to
+his program saves for you site as a name, password and email you can search for website you has signed to so it will display the info.